 Hit and Run Accidents

 Los Angeles is notorious for hit and run accidents.
 There were about 20,000 hit and runs in 2012, for example, and 48 percent of motor vehicle collisions in the region are hit and runs, compared with the national average of 11 percent.
 In California, drivers involved in accidents are required to stop, locate the owner of a damaged vehicle, and provide their insurance, name, and address.
 A driver must also stop and help anyone injured in a motor vehicle collision, irrespective of fault.
-Residents of Los Angeles who have been harmed in car accidents can consult the attorneys at Sharifi Firm for representation in their effort to recover damages.Seeking Damages after Hit and Run Accidents
+People who have been harmed in car accidents can consult the Los Angeles car accident attorneys at Sharifi Firm for representation in their effort to recover damages.Seeking Damages after Hit and Run Accidents

 Under California Vehicle Code 20001, a driver involved in an accident causing injury or death to someone else must stop his or her car at the scene.
 In addition to exchanging information with the other driver or pedestrian, drivers involved in an injury-causing accident must give the same information to the police and do what they can to help the injured person.
 Some hit and run victims tragically die because they are left without help from the at-fault driver.